nasa/isaac/dense_map/geometry_mapper/readme.md

 ## When using real data

+The geometry mapper fuses the depth cloud data and creates textures from the image cameras.

-The geometry mapper can handle both color and grayscale images, and both at full and reduced resolution.
-(With the sci cam topic name being different at reduced resolution.)
+Any image camera is supported, as long as present in the robot configuration file and a topic for it is in the bag file (see more details further down).
+The geometry mapper can handle both color and grayscale images, and, for sci cam, both full and reduced resolution.

 Ensure that the bot name is correct below.
 Set `ASTROBEE_SOURCE_PATH`, `ASTROBEE_BUILD_PATH`, and `ISAAC_WS` as earlier.
 Run: